 As required by the SEA Regulations, the full range of environmental receptors have been considered when developing the scope of the SA.
 This meets the requirements of the SEA Directive, which states that an assessment should identify the potentially significant impacts on 'biodiversity, population, human health, fauna, flora, soil, water, air, climatic, material assets including architectural and archaeological heritage, landscape, and the interrelationship between the above factors'.
 As an integrated SA and SEA is being undertaken, consideration of other 'sustainability' topics has also been made, and therefore the SA appraises other issues including housing, transport, waste, social inclusion and deprivation, and economic and employment characteristics.
 Annex I of the SEA Directive sets out the scope of information to be provided.

 This is shown in Table 2-1 below, which also identifies where in the SA process each requirement will be met.

-Table 2-1: Stages in the SA/SEA process as identified within Annex I of the SEA Directive
+Table 2-1: Stages in the SA/SEA process as identified within Annex 1 of the SEA Directive

-SEA Directive requirements Where in the SA (a) an outline of the contents, main objectives of the plan or programme and relationship with other relevant plans and programmes; Scoping Report (Section 3) (b) the relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme; Scoping Report (Section 4) (c) the environmental characteristics of areas likely to be significantly affected; Scoping Report (Section 4) (d) any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; Scoping Report (Section 4 and 5) (e) the environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation; Scoping Report (Sections 3 and 4) (f) the likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape, and the interrelationship between these factors; Environmental Report (to be prepared) (g) the measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan; Environmental Report (to be prepared) (h) an outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; Environmental Report (to be prepared) (i) a description of the measures envisaged concerning monitoring in accordance with Article 10; and Environmental Report (to be prepared) (j) a non-technical summary of the information provided under the above headings.
+SEA Directive requirements Where in the SA An outline of the contents and main objectives of the plan or programme, and of its relationship with other relevant plans and programmes; Scoping Report (Section 3) The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme; Scoping Report (Section 4) The environmental characteristics of areas likely to be significantly affected; Scoping Report (Section 4) Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Council Directive 79/409/EEC on the conservation of wild birds(a) and the Habitats Directive; Scoping Report (Section 4)

+SEA Directive requirements Where in the SA The environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation; Scoping Report (Sections 3 and 4) The likely significant effects on the environment, including short, medium, and long-term effects, permanent and temporary effects, positive and negative effects, and secondary, cumulative and synergistic effects, on issues such as: biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage, including architectural and archaeological heritage, landscape; and the inter-relationship between the issues referred to.
+Environmental Report (to be prepared) The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme; Environmental Report (to be prepared) An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information; Environmental Report (to be prepared) A description of the measures envisaged concerning monitoring in accordance with regulation 17; Environmental Report (to be prepared) A non-technical summary of the information provided under paragraphs 1 to 9.
 Environmental Report (to be prepared)

-2.2 Stages of the Sustainability Appraisal process
+2.2 Stages of the Sustainability Appraisal Process

-Sustainability Appraisal is an iterative process that aims to identify the significant environmental, social and economic effects of a plan.
-For the Local Plan, this involves assessing the Plan strategies (objectives, policies and site allocations) against a series of SA objectives to identify the extent to which sustainable development is likely to be achieved i.e., where plan strategies contribute to, or conflict with, the SA objectives.
+SA is an iterative process that aims to identify the significant environmental, social, and economic effects of a plan.
+Significant effects are defined as effects which may cause substantial, or potentially substantial, adverse, or beneficial changes to the existing environmental, social and economic baselines.
+For the Local Plan, this involves assessing the Plan strategies and policies against a series of SA objectives to identify the extent to which sustainable development is likely to be achieved.